GabeScott/standard-works-vault/General Conference/1986 April - The Question of a Mission.md

 # The Question of a Mission

-*By Gordon B. Hinckley - First Counselor in the First Presidency*
+By President Gordon B. Hinckley - *First Counselor in the First Presidency*

 *Given in the April session of the 1986 General Conference*